ray-project/ray/doc/source/rllib/package_ref/trainer.rst

 .. figure:: ../images/trainer_class_overview.svg
     :align: left

-    **A typical RLlib Trainer object:** The components sitting inside a Trainer are normally N :py:class:`~ray.rllib.evaluation.worker_set.WorkerSet`s
+    **A typical RLlib Algorithm object:** The components sitting inside an Algorithm are normally N :py:class:`~ray.rllib.evaluation.worker_set.WorkerSet`s
     (each consisting of one local :py:class:`~ray.rllib.evaluation.RolloutWorker`
     and zero or more \@ray.remote